ElenaTsvetkovaa/PostgreSQL/README.md

 # PostgreSQL
-This are my solutions for PostgreSQL course
+Here are my solutions for PostgreSQL course